Blakeslee lab

 Master of Marine Affairs (University of Washington 2017)

-Haley Hagemeier: M.S. student, Biology, Fall 2021-present.
+Haley Hagemeier: M.S. student, Biology, Fall 2021-Summer 2023.

 I am originally from Washington, IN and I graduated from Purdue University in May of 2021 with a B.S. in Ecology, Evolution and Environmental Biology and a minor in Chemistry.
 I grew up picking up litter off the side of the road and going on camping trips with my family every summer.
 This led to me becoming increasingly interested in the world around me and how organisms interact with each other and their environments and the impact that humans have on those interactions.
 My research interests include conservation, invasion, and behavioral ecology.
 For my Master’s thesis I am studying two native species of mud crabs in the Pamlico River Estuary and an invasive castrating parasitic barnacle, where I am investigating salinity tolerance, parasite susceptibility and the occurrence of possible chemical communication between the parasite and its host.
 In my spare time I enjoy learning to SCUBA-dive, playing with my dog Milo, attending church, and learning new table-top games.